LadyNeowen/The-Sheldon-Game/README.md

 ## As a new user

+* If the user clicks "Rock" the computer will generate a random choice between Rock, Scissors, Paper, Lizard, Spock.

+If the computer chooses 'Rock' it is a tie and no one scores.
+If the computer chooses 'Paper' the computer scores 1 point.
+If the computer chooses 'Scissors' the user scores 1 point.
+If the computer chooses 'Lizard' the user scores 1 point.
+If the computer chooses 'Spock' the computer scores 1 point.

+* If the user clicks "Paper" the computer will generate a random choice between Rock, Scissors, Paper, Lizard, Spock.

+If the computer chooses 'Rock' the user scores 1 point.
+If the computer chooses 'Paper' it is a tie and no one scores.
+If the computer chooses 'Scissors' the computer scores 1 point.
+If the computer chooses 'Lizard' the computer scores 1 point.
+If the computer chooses 'Spock' the user scores 1 point.

+* If the user clicks "Scissors" the computer will generate a random choice between Rock, Scissors, Paper, Lizard, Spock.

+If the computer chooses 'Rock' the computer scores 1 point.
+If the computer chooses 'Paper' the user scores 1 point.
+If the computer chooses 'Scissors' it is a tie and no one scores.
+If the computer chooses 'Lizard' the user scores 1 point.
+If the computer chooses 'Spock' the computer scores 1 point.

+* If the user clicks "Lizard" the computer will generate a random choice between Rock, Scissors, Paper, Lizard, Spock.

+If the computer chooses 'Rock' the computer scores 1 point.
+If the computer chooses 'Paper' the user scores 1 point.
+If the computer chooses 'Scissors' the computer scores 1 point.
+If the computer chooses 'Lizard' it is a tie and no one scores.
+If the computer chooses 'Spock' the user scores 1 point.

+* If the user clicks "Spock" the computer will generate a random choice between Rock, Scissors, Paper, Lizard, Spock.

+If the computer chooses 'Rock' the user scores 1 point.
+If the computer chooses 'Paper' the computer scores 1 point.
+If the computer chooses 'Scissors' the user scores 1 point.
+If the computer chooses 'Lizard' the computer scores 1 point.
+If the computer chooses 'Spock' it is a tie and no one scores.

 * Upon arrival the user sees a game presentation and then quickly grasps how to play the game.
 * The user can re play the game as many times as she or he wants by simply pressing the reset game button.